Committee of 100 (United Kingdom): History

-The Committee's campaign tactic was to organise sit-down demonstrations, which were not to be undertaken without at least 2,000 volunteers pledging to take part.
-Many eminent people participated in the sit-downs but few of the 100 signatories took part in the Committee's activities.
+The committee's campaign tactic was to organise sit-down demonstrations, which were not to be undertaken without at least 2,000 volunteers pledging to take part.
+Many eminent people participated in the sit-downs but few of the 100 signatories took part in the committee's activities.
 Demonstrators were required to adopt a discipline of non-violence.
 In a briefing document the Committee of 100 said, "We ask you not to shout slogans and to avoid provocation of any sort.
 The demonstrations must be carried out in a quiet, orderly way.
 Although we want massive support for these demonstrations, we ask you to come only if you are willing to accept this non-violent discipline."
 Demonstrators were recommended to remain limp if arrested and to refuse to co-operate in any way until inside the police station.

 At first, the Committee of 100 differed from CND only in its methods, and they had the same objectives.
-Within the Committee, however, there were different ideas about civil disobedience, direct action and non-violence.
+Within the committee, however, there were different ideas about civil disobedience, direct action and non-violence.
 Bertrand Russell saw mass civil disobedience merely as a way of getting publicity for the unilateralist cause.
 Those from the Direct Action Committee were absolute pacifists (some of them Christians) who followed Gandhi, and they regarded direct action as a way of creating a non-violent society.
 Ralph Schoenman and others, including the anarchists who later led the organisation, saw direct action as a sort of insurrection that could force the state to give up nuclear weapons.
 These factions argued among themselves about whether non-violence was a matter of principle or just a tactic and whether the Committee should limit itself to demonstrations or adopt a more thoroughgoing anarchist programme.
 Nicolas Walter, a prominent member of the Committee, said later that it had been an anarchist organisation from its inception and that the hundred signatories were, in effect, a front.

-1961
+February to September 1961

-The Committee's first act of civil disobedience on 18 February 1961 was a sit-down demonstration at the Ministry of Defence in Whitehall, London, to coincide with the expected arrival of USS Proteus on the River Clyde.
+The committee's first act of civil disobedience on 18 February 1961 was a sit-down demonstration at the Ministry of Defence in Whitehall, London, to coincide with the expected arrival of USS Proteus on the River Clyde.
 (Picture) Between 1,000 and 6,000 people took part.
 Somewhat to the surprise of the Committee, there were no arrests.
 At the next sit-down demonstration, on 29 April in Parliament Square, the police arrested 826 people.
 There were also marches and sit-downs against nuclear testing and demonstrations at the US and Soviet embassies in London and at the Polaris submarine base.